Originally posted 2019-08-15 10:36:58.

 Originally posted 2022-02-14 14:47:08.

-This individual fits the Western profile of the autogynephilic transvestite exactly, but that appears to be related to his social class.
-This is interesting, because a similar social divide is found between masculine presenting homosexual males, macho gays locally or the New Gay Man, and the traditional highly feminised type.
+King fits the Western profile of the Autogynephilic transvestite exactly, but that appears to be related to his social class.
+This is interesting, because a similar social divide is found between masculine presenting Homosexuals, macho gays or pa-men locally or the New Gay Man, and the traditional highly feminised type, the ladyboy and nearly a hundred equivalent titles in Asia alone.
 Here again, the former tends to be rare and found only in higher social strata, while the latter is both much more common and more associated with lower social class.

 Originally posted 2018-10-04 09:07:50.